 Jeffrey took on his first West End role, playing the part of the accused.
 The play completed a very successful nine-week regional tour, before playing at the Theatre Royal Haymarket for a limited eight-week run.
 Having run a successful campaign for Mayor of London for two-and-a-half years, from 1997, Jeffrey Archer was selected as the official Conservative Party Candidate for London’s Mayor in October 1999 by an overwhelming majority.

 In November that same year, he withdrew his candidacy, having been charged with perjury and conspiracy to pervert the course of justice.
 In 2001, he was sentenced to four years imprisonment, and was released in July 2003, having served two years.

-Jeffrey’s fourth book of short stories, To Cut a Long Story Short, was published in March 2000, and his novel, Sons of Fortune, in December 2002.
+Jeffrey’s fourth book of short stories, To Cut a Long Story Short, was published in March 2000, and his novel, Sons of Fortune, about twins seperated at birth, in December 2002.